GraphQLGuide/apollo-datasource-mongodb/README.md

 MongoDB [data source](https://www.apollographql.com/docs/apollo-server/data/fetching-data) for Apollo Server 4

-- This is a forked repository from [apollo-datasource-mongodb](https://github.com/GraphQLGuide/apollo-datasource-mongodb) which implemented some changes made to data sources in Apollo Server 4.
+This is a forked repository from [apollo-datasource-mongodb](https://github.com/GraphQLGuide/apollo-datasource-mongodb) that implemented some changes made to data sources in Apollo Server 4.
 The package this is forking uses Apollo Server 3 conventions.
 I updated the `MongoDataSource` class in this package to be compliant with Apollo Server 4 data sources.
 See [dataSources](https://www.apollographql.com/docs/apollo-server/migration/#datasources) for more information.

+### Installation
 ```
 npm i apollo-mongo-datasource
 ```